NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

-# Naeural Edge Protocol public repositories

-All Naeural modules and repositories are openly available under the **Apache 2.0 license**.
-We are dedicated to nurturing community-driven development, democratizing AI, and progressing through collaborative research and innovation.

-This repository hosts the public repositories of Naeural, encompassing the complete stack of modules necessary for building and running a decentralized AI training and inference **Naeural Edge Node (NEN)**.
-Naeural is a pioneering protocol that harnesses decentralized computing and AI via edge-node software, facilitating on-edge inference and training.
-It integrates trustless microtransactions into its ecosystem, promoting a secure, efficient, and scalable network for AI development and deployment.
-This underscores the project's dedication to technological advancement while prioritizing financial growth and sustainability.

 <div align="center"><h1>Introducing Naeural Edge Protocol</h1></div>

 <div align="center"><h2>The first Operating System (OS) for Artificial Intelligence (AI) powered by AI and blockchain technologies</h2></div>